 When applying for Social Security Disability benefits with a case of dermatitis, you must supply the Social Security Administration with enough medical documentation to prove that your condition meets the guidelines that have been established in the Blue Book.
 This means providing the SSA with a complete copy of your medical files, which should document how long you have been suffering from dermatitis, the extent of your lesions, and the history of treatments that have been ineffective.

-If you do not meet the specific criteria that has been listed under this condition, but your case of dermatitis still stops you from performing any type of work activity, you may still be eligible for Social Security Disability benefits.
+If you do not meet the specific criteria that have been listed under this condition, but your case of dermatitis still stops you from performing any type of work activity, you may still be eligible for Social Security Disability benefits.

 When appealing the SSA’s decision to deny your disability benefits, it is very important that you consult with a qualified Social Security Disability lawyer.
 These lawyers specify in SSD cases and understand what is needed to win a disability case.
 They will be able to help you collect the medical evidence you will need and will understand how specific evidence must be presented to an administrative law judge.
 While you may want to attempt to represent yourself during this process, statistics show that doing so can be harmful to your disability case.
 Applicants who hold on to proper representation throughout the appeal process are more likely to be awarded benefits than those who try to represent themselves.